7 Common Mistakes on Instagram. Make Sure you avoid these to use Instagram effectively

 - Reels are short form video with a viral nature.
 Ideally these are short (15 seconds), snappy and entertaining.
 So this makes them a great way to get fresh eyes on your Instagram account

-- IGTV Video – this is one of the most powerful ways to use Instagram.
+- Whether you are creating a reel or a story, video is one of the most powerful ways to use Instagram.
 Take a deep breath, take the plunge, hit the record button and talk to the camera.
 Just like you are talking directly to your ideal customer.
 Because people love watching people.
-For these reasons, IGTV is a great way to tell the world about your business, how you will help your best customers and transform their life.
+For these reasons, video is a great way to tell the world about your business, how you will help your best customers and transform their life.